learn-co-curriculum/dsc-spark-docker-installation/README.md

 - Test the spark installation by running a simple test script

 ## Docker
 For this section, we shall run PySpark on a single machine in a virtualized environment using __Docker__.
-Docker is a container technology that allows __packaging__ and __distribution__ of software  so that it takes away the headache of things like setting up environment, configuring logging, configuring options etc. Docker basically removes the excuse "*It works on my machine*".
+Docker is a container technology that allows __packaging__ and __distribution__ of software  so that it takes away the headache of things like setting up an environment, configuring logging, configuring options, etc. Docker basically removes the excuse "*It doesn't work on my machine*".

 [Visit this link learn more about docker and containers](https://www.zdnet.com/article/what-is-docker-and-why-is-it-so-darn-popular/)